noorshiblee/API-Test/README.md

 @Noor Mohammad Shiblee

 endpoint: http://md5.jsontest.com/

-This is a java Maven project.
-Rest-Assuered library is used to test api's and json-simple is used to parse data from json object.
+In this maven project, Rest-Assuered library is used to test api's and json-simple is used to parse data from json object.

 #) How To Run: